harryFBloch/satoshi/README.md

 TODO: Delete this and the text above, and describe your gem

+##requirements

+If you dont have image magic run these commands

+brew install imagemagick@6
+brew link --force imagemagick@6 gem install rmagick

 ## Installation

 Add this line to your application's Gemfile: